The Best and Most Useful Tech Tips for Productivity

 You should spend at least 20% of your time on planning before you take on the project.
 It saves you time in the long term and also makes the client happier.

 Planning ahead is one of the most crucial aspects of project planning, whether it be for yourself or your team.
 Creating steps or a checklist will de-clutter processes while adding goals mitigates potential risks and adds visible progress.
 A specified plan will demonstrate that the project has a direction and is, in fact, moving forward.
-It’ll also save you lots of stress because you won’t be scrambling to figure out the status of your project.
+It’ll also save you lots of time and stress because you won’t be scrambling to figure out the status of your project.

 Tip 2.
 Keep Up with Trends